wenchy/tableau/README.md

 - [ ] metatable: a message to describe the worksheet's metadata.
 - [ ] metafield: a message to describe the caption's metadata.
 - [x] captrow: caption row, the exact row number of captions at worksheet. **Newline** in caption is allowed for more readability, and will be trimmed in conversion.
-- [ ] descrow: description row, the exact row number of descriptions at wooksheet.
+- [ ] descrow: description row, the exact row number of descriptions at worksheet.
 - [x] datarow: data row, the start row number of data.

 [Newline](https://www.wikiwand.com/en/Newline)(line break) in major operating systems: